mmmaaatttttt/personal-site/src/pages/stories/harvesting-wins.md

     _Example_: If your favorite color is red, then you'll remove all red fruits.
 Once there are no more red fruits, you'll move on to your second-favorite color, and so on.

 So which of these strategies is the best?
-You could answer that question by formulating a rigorous theoretical proof, or by playing the game hundreds and gathering a boatload of experimental data.
+You could answer that question by formulating a rigorous theoretical proof, or by playing the game hundreds of times and gathering a boatload of experimental data.

 Or, you could let a computer do the heavy lifting for you.
 For brevity's sake, let's take this approach and see where it leads us.

 ### That's So Raven

-When you click "Play" in the simulation below, your computer will begin playing _First Orchard_ at the rate of 200 games per second.
+When you click "Play" in the simulation below, your computer will begin playing _First Orchard_ at the rate of approximately 200 games per second.
 Those 200 games will be evenly split across the four strategies outlined above: 50 games per second for the most plentiful strategy, 50 games per second for the least plentiful strategy, and so on.

 I'd encourage you to write down guesses for how often each of these strategies will result in a win.
 When you're ready, watch the simulation go!
 (You can hover over any of the bars for more information on wins and losses.)